mpoligang/recepis-finder/README.md

 ## 1. Introduction

 **Recipes Finder** is a modern web application for discovering recipes, designed to offer a simple and fast user experience.
-Users can search for dishes by ingredients, name, or category and get accurate results in seconds.
+Users can search for dishes by ingredients or keyword and get accurate results in seconds.
 The user interface is inspired by the popular **Just Eat** app, featuring a clean, accessible, and responsive design.

 ---